dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 - Endpoint Crowdstrike implementation
 - VoIP implementation
 - SCCM to Intune/MEM migration for a GCC subsidiary to Commercial tenant conversion
-- Custom development of automated reporting and analytic tools (PowerShell, PowerBI, Shell, R, etc.)
+- Custom build of automated reporting and analytic tools (PowerShell, PowerBI, Shell, R)